 Every time I heard the song after that, I got a chill.
 I recall thinking at the time that the producers of “Halloween II” had ruined a perfectly good – and innocent – song.
 Originally recorded in 1954, first by Vaughn Monroe and then by The Chordettes, it beckoned the folkloric Sandman to “bring me a dream,” making it entirely incongruous with the murderous Michael Myers.

 So what other innocent-seeming pop songs have been ruined by horror movies?
 I was thinking about this over the weekend when Sweetums and I watched “The Autopsy of Jane Doe,” a highly rated supernatural thriller.
 (Great suspense and performances.
 Very creepy).
 The song ruined in that movie?
-“Open Up Your Heart (and Let the Sunshine In),” perhaps best known as a tune sung by Pebbles and Bam Bam on the Flintstones but originally recorded in 1969 by The 5th Dimension on its Age of Aquarius album.
+“Open Up Your Heart (and Let the Sunshine In),” perhaps best known as a tune sung by Pebbles and Bam Bam on the Flintstones but written in 1954 and recorded by the McGuire Sisters.

 Watch the Pebbles and Bam Bam version below.